arthwang/vsc-prolog/README.md

   * The debugger doesn't support clp(constraint logic programming).

+  * Formatting doesn't work when there are any syntax errors in the scope to be formatted.

-  * Formatting doesn't work when there are singleton variables including named underscore-starting singleton variables in the scopes to be formatted.
+  * Formatting for swi doesn't work when there are singleton variables including named underscore-starting singleton variables in the scopes to be formatted.

+  * Formatting for ECLiPSe would remove line comments after invalid terms of the lines.

   * During debug tracing, prompt for stdin input doesn't display in debug console.